henrytranaru/CloudLearning/README.md

   3. Upload website files
   4. Configure bucket policy
   5. Enable website hosting
   6. Route traffic with Route 53 from S3 to desired domain name

+[Version 1.1]
+Goals: I want to clean up the website and make it look more presentable.
+I want to add images for my certifications.